apache/trafficcontrol/docs/source/admin/traffic_ops.rst

     .. versionadded:: 5.0
 	    This is an optional boolean value to enable the handling of the "If-Modified-Since" HTTP request header.
 Default: false

-:traffic_vault_backend:

-    .. versionadded:: 6.0
-	    The name of which backend to use for Traffic Vault.
-Currently, the only supported backend is "riak".

-:traffic_vault_config:

-    .. versionadded:: 6.0
-	    The JSON configuration which is unique to the chosen Traffic Vault backend.
-See :ref:`traffic_vault_admin` for the configuration options for each supported backend.

 Example cdn.conf
 ''''''''''''''''